SENERGY-Platform/client-connector-lib/README.md

     rotating_log = < yes / no >
     rotating_log_backup_count = < number of backup copies to keep >

-If rotating logs is enabled log files will be stored in `< your project >/sepl-connector-client/logs`.
+If rotating logs is enabled log files will be stored in `< current working dir >/sepl-connector-client/logs`.

 Client API
 -----------------